ConorHogan/MachineLearning-and-Statistics-Project/README.md

 Once the data has been preprocessed, I created a model with a basic configuration to act as a baseline for further iterations to be measured against.
 Ironically and a little frustratingly this baseline model produced some of the best predictions when compared to the subsequent "improved" models.

 ### 4.3 Factors to Consider When Creating Further Models
 Before continuing to create updated models I researched what the different elements of a model do.
-The elements I looked at include:
+The elements I looked at included:
 1. Model Selection
 2. Density
 3. Number of Layers